 Homes through the ages have reflected the styles of the era.
 From classical homes to contemporary homes, dwellings have seen a drastic change.
 Contemporary homes are functional and simple dwellings with a focus on structural concepts with open plans and large glazing walls.
-Contemporary homes respond to the site and create functional aesthetic spaces.
+Contemporary style house respond to the site and create functional aesthetic spaces.

 We have listed a few of the best contemporary and modern homes to reminisce on breath-taking homes.

 The house is Constructed by Thellend Fortin architectes.
 The house enhances beautiful views of the St. Lawrence river with unobstructed views.
 It is built on a steep slope with the house built along with the topography.
 The house is completely open and unfurls towards the river.
-The Dining Room framing the beautiful St. Lawrence river

-2. House at Charlebois lake
+3. House at Charlebois lake | Contemporary style house

 The house is envisioned by Paul Bernier, a Montreal-based architect.
 The house is located along with Lake Charlebois which is a famous tourist destination, towards the north of Montreal.
 The house exterior has contrasting materials of blackened timber and weathering steel.